simongarton/AdventOfCode/readme.md

 Started reading part 2 : "the inexplicably-infinite farm layout."
 Deep sigh.
 I think this should be a feature of the fact that it's a regular layout, so I expect the CA pattern to start repeating, and I just need to find some way of figuring out the period, and how much it is expanding by.
-But my initial implementation - my standard approach of a string and using row and col to generate an index.
+I found with the sample (11 x 11) that it repeated every 11 (!) cycles, and that I could predict on each of those 11-step boundaries, how many "complete" - once filled, they just oscillate between two states - subgrids (11x11) I would have and and how many plots they each would contain; but (a) I don't know how many incomplete subgrids I have and (b) it doesn't work with the real 131x131 grid.

 ## Day 20: Pulse Propagation